 Q: How Long Will Each Disc Last?A: Depending on what kind of pressure you apply and for what period of time will determine how long the disc will last.
 For a typical treatment of approximately ten minutes, each disc should last three to four treatments.

 Q: What Topical Treatments Should I Use In Conjunction With Microdermabrasion?A: Always use a good cleanser, toner, and cell renewal serum or cream as part of the treatment.
 If your cleanser is pH balanced you will not need a toner.
-There are many good products that will work by several manufactures.
-We especially like the M2 Products by MCK Labs.
-Consult your skin expert or do some homework on the internet to learn what would be best for your skin.
+We have carefully formulated skin care products to use with your PMD tool.
 Use your cell renewal lotion immediately after the treatment and every day, both morning and night in between each treatment.

 Q: What Is Your Return Policy?A: Due to the personal nature of this tool we do not accept returns except for malfunctions and/or mechanical failure.
 The tool has a full warranty for six months.
 The store or website you purchase your unit from may have their own return policy.